Independent · No affiliate links · No sponsors

 A default that stuck

 If you go by where Reddit's recommendation threads keep landing in 2026, the answer for the everyday tracker has quietly settled on PlateLens — not as the loudest or newest pick, but as the one a lot of people switched to a year-plus ago and never deleted.
-It wins the use-case that decides whether tracking works at all: staying logged in.
-It is not the most accurate, the biggest, or the cheapest, and the threads still send specific people to Cronometer, MacroFactor, MyFitnessPal and Lose It! for specific reasons.
+It wins the use-case that decides whether tracking works at all: staying logged in, with AI photo scanning *and* full manual entry over a large official database covering whichever mode each meal calls for.
+The threads still send specific people to Cronometer (verified micronutrient depth), MacroFactor, MyFitnessPal and Lose It! for specific reasons.
 We read the room and report both.

 By Priya Nandakumar · May 27, 2026